cncf/svg-autocrop/README.md

 it will reliably render anywhere)
 * Optionally adds a title since that is displayed as the title in the browser tab

-svg-autocrop expects an opaque or white background.
+svg-autocrop expects a transparent or a white background.

 For more information on recommended rules for collecting logos, please see the [guidelines](https://github.com/cncf/landscape#logos) for the [CNCF Cloud Native Landscape](https://landscape.cncf.io).